Where Is The Market Tipping Point? The Rule Of Law

 The edicts must be relatively insignificant.

 Insignificance is a relative matter.
 But a significance-reducing word that often renders a decision edict-worthy is the word "temporary."
-As it was with the President's decision to stop passengers in the air from entering the United States.
+As it was with the president's decision to stop passengers in the air from entering the United States.
 Another measure of significance is cost.
 If the amount is in the billions, the topic might be edict-appropriate.
-In the hundreds of billions, no. The wall is on the financial border of edit-appropriate (pun intended), but the courts will decide.
+In the hundreds of billions, no. The wall is on the financial border of edict-appropriate (pun intended), but the courts will decide.

-The President's opinion of the urgency of the situation, and capacity to convert his will into law.
+The president's opinion of the urgency of the situation, and capacity to convert his will into law.

-FDR is a good example of a President facing a series of urgent situations with both Congress and the publicly firmly behind him.
+FDR is a good example of a president facing a series of urgent situations with both Congress and the public firmly behind him.
 He very aggressively addressed joblessness and poverty following his election.
-Most of his agenda did have the force of law - since FDR had a panicked Congress and a desperate public on a short tether.
+Most of his agenda did have the force of law, since FDR had a panicked Congress and a desperate public on a short tether.

 But nonetheless, later, much of FDR's agenda was deemed unconstitutional and overturned.
-Nor did FDR shrink from denial of Constitutional freedoms.
+Nor did he shrink from denial of Constitutional freedoms.
 We must never forget the Japanese internment camps.
 Or that the Supreme Court briefly ruled them Constitutional.

-If you are looking for a "close call," a time when the Rule of Law was threatened, you do not have to look far - FDR's administration had all the necessary ingredients, including Presidency for Life, and a Supreme Court that cowered before him.
+If you are looking for a "close call," a time when the Rule of Law was threatened, you do not have to look far - FDR's administration had all the necessary ingredients, including Presidency for Life and a Supreme Court that cowered before him.
 But even then, in the fullness of time, the Supreme Court put the power grab back in the box.

 President Trump is not in a position of strength remotely comparable to FDR's.
 Some of Trump's edicts will become law because they are Constitutional and have sufficient public support.
 Many won't.